dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 Some operating systems only support a single application, therefore the second function, the stable interface, is the crucial one.

-## Why Linux or GNU/Linux is not OS?
+## Why Linux or GNU/Linux is not an OS?

-Linux is a source code of an operating system kernel.
-GNU is a source code of operating system userspace components.
-These are raw ingredients for build an OS.
+Linux is the source code of an operating system kernel.
+GNU is the source code of operating system userspace components.
+These are raw ingredients to build an OS.

 Linux distributions vary greatly: file locations, libraries, build options,